Can traditional sash windows be repaired?

 To repair sash windows is usually far less expensive than to replace existing windows.
-Repairing a heritage sash window is also the best way to preserve the character and architectural significance of a period home.
+Repairing a heritage window is also the best way to preserve the character and architectural significance of a period home.

 Our sash window repair service is very extensive and so we can usually repair sash windows, casements and doors much more economically than replacing them.
 Indeed many old windows that our customers had thought to be beyond repair have been repaired and restored to good working order.
-For over 20 years we have been experts at sash window repairs, rebuilding rotten bay windows, repairing window sills, curing wood rot, replacing broken sash window cords as well as replacing broken glass.
+For over 20 years we have been experts at sash window repairs, rebuilding rotten bay windows, replacing window sills, curing wood rot, renewing broken sash window cords as well as replacing broken glass.

 Replace or repair old sash windows?